 Are there exceptions to the rules?
 Absolutely.
 All this should be taken with a grain of salt, as there is much overlap to be found between the two.
 Some people ride the Tour Divide on touring bikes with 4 panniers, while others, such as Belén Castello and Tristan Bogaard, interviewed in Episode 099 of the Bike Tour Adventures podcast, have gone from being traditional bike tourers to continuing their exploration of the world with bikepacking rigs set up to really get off the main roads and explore out of the way locales far off the beaten path.
 As of the publication of this article, they are still out there adventuring and travelling on their bikepacking rigs.
 Some bikepackers like Sam Rice and Becky Norman, interviewed in Episode 026, have been creating amazing meals while on their bikepacking adventures and really showcase what is possible with a minimalist setup.
 Needless to say, you can still be a bikepacker and tourer at the same time.

-Bikepackers typically prioritize the journey over the destination, often focussing on setting up their bikepacking ‘rig’ to be as efficient as possible and to be able to take on the more challenging terrain that is typically encountered when riding off-pavement.
+Bikepackers typically prioritize the journey over the destination, often focusing on setting up their bikepacking ‘rig’ to be as efficient as possible and to be able to take on the more challenging terrain that is typically encountered when riding off-pavement.
 While many bike tourers make the switch to bikepacking as a means of continuing their journeys, there are still many that continue their journey as traditional bike tourers.
 Those that do cross over to bikepacking may be making the switch as a means of injecting more challenge into their typical day of riding their bike while travelling, or as a means of getting away from the ‘bike’ tourist traps.
 In my experience bike touring and living abroad, you slowly get tired of temples, churches and museums.
 Maybe that is part of the reason some bike tourers change.

 Either way, bikepacking is definitely not going anywhere.
-It is no longer a niche category of biking, but has nearly twice as many social media posts when comparing #bikepacking to #biketouring.
+It is no longer a niche category of biking but has nearly twice as many social media posts when comparing #bikepacking to #biketouring.
 It is quickly making gains on #roadbike, although still far behind.
 While I still love to explore and bike tour, bikepacking has re-ignited my passion towards mountain biking, quickens my pulse and brings a smile to my lips in much the same way as I remember from my teenage years when I first started to take bikes off-road.
-I look forward to more bike tours in the future, but am also pleased to be able to easily get out for a few days of bikepacking fun when time permits.
+I look forward to more bike tours in the future but am also pleased to be able to easily get out for a few days of bikepacking fun when time permits.

 In the end, the goal is the same.
 Get out there, explore the world or your local environment, get on a bike and just keep on pedalling.